 In India, Dr. Abhijeet Barse has taken up the task of doing the ‘small things’.
 His father founded “Slum Soccer” (www.slumsoccer.org) in 2001 in Nagpur to offer sporting opportunities and personal development programs to disadvantaged young people across India.
 Their objective is simple, reaching out to the underprivileged Indians and using football as a tool for social empowerment.
 While I am writing this, the team, consisting of eight boys and eight girls, is preparing to leave for Amsterdam from Mumbai.
 This is the seventh occasion that India is participating in the Homeless World Cup.

 Slum Soccer organizes an annual national championship across multiple locations in India and out of the 16-18 plus participating teams; they select 32 players every year.
+On the sideline people are making a small income from small start up businesses that design sport uniforms for new teams.
 When I asked Dr. Barse about the selection process, he mentioned, “obviously football skill is a key criteria, but we also look at leadership qualities in the players so that they can inspire the next generation of players from their area”.

 The selected 32 players then go through a rigorous training and finally 8 players get selected for the Homeless World Cup.
 The Homeless World Cup teams can be all male, all female or mixed consisting of eight players in total.
 At any point in time, four players can play with one goalkeeper and three outfield players.
 Substitution is done on a rolling basis.
 Two halves of seven minutes each are being played with one minute interval in between each half.
 The pitch is 22 metres long and 16 metres wide.
 The goal is four meters wide by 1.3 meters tall.
 The penalty area is a four meter half circle.
 A size five ball is used.